zooniverse/scribeAPI/README.md

 # Scribe

 [Scribe](http://scribeproject.github.io/) is a framework for crowdsourcing the transcription of text-based documents, particularly documents that are not well suited for Optical Character Recognition.
-It is a collaboration between [Zooniverse](https://www.zooniverse.org/) and [The New York Public Library](http://www.nypl.org/) with generous support from [The National Endowment for the Humanities (NEH)](http://www.neh.gov/).
+It is a collaboration between [Zooniverse](https://www.zooniverse.org/) and [The New York Public Library Labs](http://labs.nypl.org/) with generous support from [The National Endowment for the Humanities (NEH), Office of Digital Humanities](http://www.neh.gov/divisions/odh).

 ## For Project Creators